pandawithcat/VoogaSalad/doc/USECASES.md

 Brian's Use Cases (7):

 Adding a level:
     While using the game authoring environment to create a new game, the user will likely want to create multiple levels for a game.
-This will require a displayed list of levels created in the authoring environment along with a button to create a new level.
+This will require a displayed list of levels created in the authoring environment adouble with a button to create a new level.
 When creating a new level, there will need to be a level display window that outlines the map of the level and gives the user the ability to add objects to the map.
 In the backend of the game authoring environment, the new level will need to be added to a list data strucutre holding information about each level.

 <<<<<<< HEAD
 Formatting a projectile: